-Significantly more MS have rules regarding compensation for delay in porting; in PT, this only applies when the end-user also requests to port their number.
-Such rules are applied in 20 MS. In HU, for example, in cases of delay in number portability the RP or TP shall pay a penalty 5000 HUF (15.53 EUR) per ported number to the subscriber.
-In IT there is 6 EUR compensation per day in case of complete interruption of the service and 1.5 EUR per day in case of delay in porting.
+Significantly more MS have rules regarding compensation for a delay in porting; in PT, this only applies when the end-user also requests to port their number.
+Such rules are applied in 20 MS69.
+In HU, for example, in cases of delay in number portability the RP or TP shall pay a penalty 5000 HUF (15.53 EUR) per ported number to the subscriber.
+In IT there is 6 EUR compensation per day in the case of a complete interruption of the service and 1.5 EUR per day in case of a delay in porting.